 Reviewers have concluded that Caroline is "an artist in her own right" and "pulled out all the stops and blew us away with her easy virtuosity - rapid scales and leaps, double-note passages, and harmonics so magical and in tune that they took your breath away," and that "Campbell’s total magnetism as a performer is simply astonishing."

 Ms. Campbell's virtuosity and passion have led to recordings and live performances of film music.
-She recorded for major blockbusters such as "Spiderman" and "Pirates of the Caribbean," recorded solo violin for Jennifer Aniston's movie, "Wanderlust," performed the virtuosic "Red Violin" Concerto by Corigliano, and premiered Theodore Shapiro's "Suite for Violin and Orchestra" from "The Devil Wears Prada" with the Dallas Symphony Orchestra.
+She recorded for major blockbusters such as "Spiderman" and "Lone Ranger," recorded solo violin for Jennifer Aniston's movie, "Wanderlust," performed the virtuosic "Red Violin" Concerto by Corigliano, and premiered Theodore Shapiro's "Suite for Violin and Orchestra" from "The Devil Wears Prada" with the Dallas Symphony Orchestra.

 In Los Angeles, Caroline is first violinist of the classical-crossover Sonus Quartet, which has appeared at Disney Hall, collaborated with Stevie Wonder in the premiere of his newly commissioned work at the Library of Congress, and recorded for artists including Norah Jones and the Red Hot Chili Peppers.